 Kylie Karam (she/her/hers) is a dance artist from Pittsburgh, Pennsylvania.
 She graduated Summa Cum Laude from Kent State University with a B.F.A. in Dance and a minor in Arts Entrepreneurship as a member of the Honors College.
 During this time, she was awarded the Xavier Atienza Scholarship, the Cowperthwaite Scholarship, and the G. Harry Wright Award in Dance by her dance faculty.

-Following her graduation, Karam joined The Movement Project as a Seasonal Company Member.
-Currently, she is a second year company member with the Dancing Wheels Company.
-She also recently joined Morgan Grube’s Mojo Co.Lab, a newly founded project-based company in Cleveland, OH.
-Karam also works as a Cleveland-based freelance artist and has presented her own choreography at the 2024 Cleveland Dance Fest and the 2025 OhioDance Festival.
+Currently, Karam is the Wardrobe Manager and second-year company member with the Dance Wheels Company.
+She is also a company member with Mojo Co.Lab, founded recently by Morgan Grube.
+Additionally, Karam works as a Cleveland-based freelance artist and has presented her own choreography at the 2024 Cleveland Dance Fest and the 2025 OhioDance Festival.